 Jen Keith is a Digital Editor at comiXology, comic artist, music addict, and could really use a nap herself right about now.

 It actually depends on publisher.
 DC and ONI release their books early in the day at 3AM EST. Then, we pull the trigger on other publishers generally around 9.30-10AM EST.

 Also did you KNOW that you could subscribe to your favorite titles and be emailed right away when they are available for download???

 See “Superman” and Captain Carrot team off against… uh… The… erm….
 Retaliators in Grant Morrison’s The Multiversity #1 for tonight’s Late Night Reads.

 Art by Francesco Francavilla

 A comiXologist Recommends:

-Harris Smith recommends Low #1
+Harris Smith recommends The Fade Out #1

 Harris Smith is a Brooklyn-based comics and media professional.
 In addition to his role as a Senior Production Coordinator at comiXology, he edits several comics anthologies, including Jeans and Felony Comics, under the banner of Negative Pleasure Publications.
 He’s also the host of the weekly radio show Neagtive Pleasure on Newtown Radio.